7 Huge Video Trends for 2024-2026

 But TikTok seems to have chosen the perfect time to join the party.
 And its competitors seem to agree.

-Competitors such as Lasso, Likee and YouTube’s proposed Shorts have yet to replicate TikTok’s wild success.
+Competitors such as Lasso, Likee, and YouTube’s "shorts" have yet to replicate TikTok’s wild success.

-3. Short-Form Video Dominates
+3. Demand for Short-Form Video Grows

 Quibi raised $1.8 billion to bring Hollywood production level to the short-form video content, offering a mobile-only paid subscription model.
 (As well as a more limited free version.)

-And marketers bought in as well, buying $150 million in ad space before the app even launched.
+And marketers bought in as well, buying $150 million in video ad space before the app even launched.

-Quibi has spent big on content, recruiting some of Hollywood's top stars to create a steady stream of exclusive content.
+Quibi spent big on content, recruiting some of Hollywood's top stars to create a steady stream of exclusive content.